|Duration||Strategic Partnership Grants for Networks:

-Highlights for the 2015 Strategic Partnership Grants for Projects Competition:
+Highlights for the 2016 Strategic Partnership Grants for Projects Competition:

-The anticipated budget for the 2015 Strategic Partnership Grants for Projects (SPG‑P) competition is expected to result in about 15 to 18 new awards per target area.
+The anticipated budget for the 2016 Strategic Partnership Grants for Projects (SPG‑P) competition is expected to result in about 15 to 18 new awards per target area.
 To manage expectations and keep the burden on the research and peer review communities at an acceptable level, the following measures will continue:

 Where a government organization is a supporting organization, the letter of support accompanying Form 183A must be signed by a Director General (or equivalent level).

 Applicants are encouraged to incorporate international collaborations into their proposals.
 One mechanism for international collaborations is a call for collaborative proposals under international agreements.
-The agreement with the Japan Science and Technology (JST) Agency has now concluded.

 Strategic Partnership Grants for Projects (SPG‑P) fund early-stage project research in targeted areas.
 To be funded, a research project must meet the following requirements: